hrlai/novelforestSG/README.md

 In the input/summarised data, you will find the environmental variables as certain columns.
 These plot-level measurements can be matched to the stem-level raw data via plot names.
 See `?download_model` for more details.

-Because the predictor variables were log-transformed and then scale to zero mean and unit SD prior to modelling, you may wish to backtransform them to their original scales, simply by:
+Note that the predictor variables were log-transformed and then scale to zero mean and unit SD prior to modelling.

-    backtransform(in_dat)

 # Dependencies